To be clear at the outset:

 • a detailed study of the utterly mistaken belief that Columbus set out to prove that the earth was spherical, with much on the medieval acceptance of the spherical Earth.

 A stalwart of the skeptic community, Robert J. Schadewald (1943–2000), wrote many pieces on flat Earthers; his collection of books, pamphlets, and clippings on pseudo-science—totaling 880 volumes and 56 boxes—is now in the special collections department of UW–Madison’s Memorial Library.
 (Road trip?)
 Some of his own essays were transcribed by now emeritus professor of physics at Lockhaven University, Donald E. Simanek, with Schadewald’s permission.
 These can be accessed via Simanek’s “Bob Schadewald’s Corner”; most of these pieces were reprinted (self-published through Xlibris) by his sister Lois as Worlds of Their Own: A Brief History of Misguided Ideas (2008).
-In addition to the first three essays above, this collection includes the essays: “It’s a Small Flat World”; “He Knew Earth is Round, but His Proof Fell Flat”; and “When the Earth Was Flat in Zion.”
+In addition to three essays already reproduced by Simanek, this collection includes the essays: “It’s a Small Flat World”; “He Knew Earth is Round, but His Proof Fell Flat”; and “When the Earth Was Flat in Zion.”
 Finally, Schadewald had a book on the flat Earth movement almost complete at the time of his death.
 It was lightly edited and self-published by Wendy Schadewald as The Plane Truth (2015); the link is to an open-access online version.
 It is, however, not as rigorously structured as an academic like me would prefer.
-Garwood's book is much better and for me the preferred starting point; use Schadewald's work for "color."
+Garwood's book is much better and for me the preferred starting point; use Schadewald's work for “color.”

-The flat Earth community
+The Flat Earth community

-Writing in the Guardian, Beau Dure, “Flat-Earthers are back: ‘It’s almost like the beginning of a new religion’” (20 January 2016), usefully traces the schisms in the flat Earth community.
+Writing in the Guardian, “Flat-Earthers are back: ‘It’s almost like the beginning of a new religion’” (20 January 2016), Beau Dure usefully traces the schisms in the flat Earth community.
 Reference might also be made to the Wikipedia page on Modern Flat Earth Societies.

 The modern flat Earth societies have all very much been personal concerns, in that they have been organized around key individuals and their fortunes (and journals and newsletters) have tended to wax and wane along with the lives and energy of those key persons.
 Samuel Shenton created the “International Flat Earth Research Society” in 1956, in Dover, Kent.
 The society waned as Shenton’s health suffered through the 1960s until his death in 1971; at that point, his anointed successor, Ellis Hillman, wound up the society and gave Shenton’s library and papers to the Science Fiction Foundation (founded 1970); the entire SFF Collection is now housed at the University of Liverpool, although there is no mention of Shelton’s papers on the university’s library website.